THE BAND

 FREDY S. Q.

-“I was born in the central part of the Andes, called Junin, a small village of valleys and pampas (plateaus), where the climate is very cold.
-I am from Mestizo parents; my father David Salazar, natural of the Andes (Yauyos) and my mother Visitacion Quispe, natural of the Andes (Tarma).
+“I was born in the central part of the Andes, called Junin, a small village of valleys and pampas (plateaus) in Peru, where the climate is very cold.

 The first years of my life I spent in the Andes, then my parents took me to the capital; my musical experiences began at the age of 13, and I finished my studies there.
 During that time, I met and played music with many talented musicians.
 I had the opportunity to travel to different parts of my country.
 I owe my interest in music to my father, as he was a musician who played the saxophone, which was the first instrument I was exposed to as a child.
 That was enough to ignite a passion for music in me.